GeorgeWuzy/UniMorphGrasp-repo/README.md

 <img src="figs/pipeline.png" alt="Pipeline Image" width="90%">

 <div style="width: 90%; margin: 0 auto; text-align: justify;">
-<span style="color: #0070C0">(Left)</span> The overview of our proposed UniMorphGrasp for cross-embodiment dexterous grasp generation.
+<span style="color: #0070C0; font-weight: bold;">(Left)</span> The overview of our proposed UniMorphGrasp for cross-embodiment dexterous grasp generation.
 Given an object point cloud and an arbitrary hand morphology extracted from its URDF specification (mapped to a pre-defined canonical hand format), we employ a morphology encoder to extract morphology representations from the hand's joint structure.
 The hand pose (noised via a diffusion scheduler in training) is embedded through a linear layer, and concatenated with its active joint mask embedding to obtain the hand representation.
 This representation is then processed through a morphology-aware denoising model, where the iterative process is conditioned on both the morphology representation and the point cloud representation extracted via a Point Transformer.
-The entire framework is trained using a morphology-aware loss function. <span style="color: #0070C0">(Right)</span> The structure of our morphology-aware denoising model, which is conditioned on the encoded morphology and the point cloud representations via cross-attention.
+The entire framework is trained using a morphology-aware loss function. <span style="color: #0070C0; font-weight: bold;">(Right)</span> The structure of our morphology-aware denoising model, which is conditioned on the encoded morphology and the point cloud representations via cross-attention.
 </div>

 <br>